Solo 401(k)s and SEP IRAs for Self-Employed Investors

 Self-employment offers many freedoms, but retirement saving is not one of them - you must build your own pension.
 The good news: the tax code gives self-employed investors access to the same contribution limits as large corporations.
 The key question is which vehicle: Solo 401(k) or SEP IRA?
 For most freelancers and consultants earning under 280,000, the Solo 401(k) allows significantly higher contributions (Fidelity, 2024).

-The durable lesson: At 50,000 in self-employment income, a Solo 401(k) lets you contribute 32,793 vs. only 11,617 in a SEP IRA - a 21,176 difference in tax-advantaged savings.
+What this means in practice: At 50,000 in self-employment income, a Solo 401(k) lets you contribute 32,793 vs. only 11,617 in a SEP IRA - a 21,176 difference in tax-advantaged savings.
 The math favors Solo 401(k) until income reaches roughly 280,000.

 2025 Contribution Limits